All-Season vs. All-Weather Tires: What You Need to Know Before Buying

 US Regulations Regarding All-Season/All-Weather Tires

-Some US states have strict requirements regarding the use of all-weather or all-season tires.
-For example, Colorado's Traction Law requires all vehicles to have either snow tires, all-weather tires (with the 3PMSF symbol), or carry traction devices in certain periods of the year.
-In such conditions, all-season tires might not be the best option unless using additional traction devices (snow chains/ snow socks).
+Some states have rules about tire types.
+For example, Colorado's Traction Law requires snow tires, all-weather tires (with the mountain snowflake symbol), or traction devices during certain times of the year.
+All-season tires might need extra traction devices like snow chains or snow socks in these areas.

 Which is Better, All Season or All Weather?

-To choose between all-season and all-weather tires, consider the following four criteria:
+To choose between all-season and all-weather tires, think about:

 Brian Darr is a passion-driven enthusiast who has become an expert in the tire industry.
 His passion for rubber started with his first driving experience.
 He firmly believes that the performance and safety of any vehicle are due, first of all, to the quality of the tires mounted on it.